 Some underlying medical factors cause sleepiness after meals.
 Talk to your doctor if you suddenly start getting sleepy or if the sleepiness gets progressively worse.
 The doctor may check for anemia, diabetes, hypothyroidism, kidney problems or an infection.
 An electrolyte imbalance or sleep deprivation may also be the culprit.
 Some medications cause sleepiness, as do more severe sleep disorders like sleep apnea and narcolepsy.

 Try changing your eating habits to see if that relieves the postprandial, or after-meal, drowsiness.
 Serve smaller portions and choose healthy carbohydrates with high fiber, like whole-grain foods, beans, and fresh fruits and vegetables rather than white bread, white rice and sugary sodas.
 If your schedule allows it, try serving dinner earlier in the evening.
 Examine your work schedule and make adjustments if you suspect being overtired in general contributes to your sleepiness.

 Easing the Effects

 Gather the family for a walk immediately after your meal.
-Half an hour of low-impact exercise keeps you wakeful and has other added health benefits, such as weight loss and an improved outlook on life.
-A number of websites have a short, nonscientific sleep deprivation quiz.
-If you do have sleep deprivation, try going to bed 15 minutes earlier each night for a week, then add 15 minutes the next week.
+Half an hour of low-impact exercise keeps you wakeful and has other added health benefits, such as possible weight loss and an improved outlook on life.
+A number of websites have a short, nonscientific sleep-deprivation quiz.
+If you do have sleep deprivation, try going to bed 15 minutes earlier each night for a week, and then add 15 minutes for the next week.
 Keep doing this until you wake up on your own in the morning and feel energetic throughout the day.